the-turing-way/the-turing-way/communications/blogs/turing_joins_binder_federation.md

 _This is an invited post from The Turing Way and The Alan Turing Institute, collaborators on the Binder project and new members of the Binder Federation._

 We are delighted to announce the fourth member of the Binder Federation: [The Alan Turing Institute](https://www.turing.ac.uk/)!
-Based in London UK, their infrastructure is hosted on [Microsoft Azure](https://azure.microsoft.com/en-gb/) cloud and is supported by [_The Turing Way_](https://github.com/alan-turing-institute/the-turing-way) project.
+Based in London UK, their infrastructure is hosted on [Microsoft Azure](https://azure.microsoft.com/en-gb/) and is supported by [_The Turing Way_](https://github.com/alan-turing-institute/the-turing-way) project.

 ## Reproducible and Transparent Science Communication

-Science moves forward by corroboration and the reproducibility crisis in science is [well known](https://www.nature.com/collections/prbfkwmwvz).
+Science moves forward by corroboration, yet the [well known](https://www.nature.com/collections/prbfkwmwvz) reproducibility crisis is holding back progress.
 When a paper is published, there is generally no way for an outsider to verify its results because the underlying data and analysis code are not available for scrutiny.
-This makes the science very difficult to build upon and results in fragile advances and lots of wasted time and money.
+This makes the science very difficult to build upon and results in fragile advances and a lot of wasted time and money.
-As well as a cultural change in our approach to data science (such as the abolition of 'publish or perish' incentives, secrecy around data, and the drive for novelty), there is also a need for a practical change in the way science is communicated so that it is more transparent regarding the steps that were taken to produce the results.
+In addition to a cultural change in our approach to data science (such as the abolition of 'publish or perish' incentives, secrecy around data, and the drive for novelty), there is also a need for a practical change in the way science is communicated so that it is more transparent regarding the steps that were taken to produce the results.
 This is one of the reasons [funders and publishers are beginning to require that publications include access to the underlying data and analysis code](https://www.data.cam.ac.uk/funders).

-There are a lot of tools available that can make packaging code and resources a lot easier.
+There are  many tools available that can make packaging code and resources easier.
 [Jupyter Notebooks](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html) are a very popular method of combining code, its results and prose to produce an interactive scientific analysis.
 [Docker](https://docs.docker.com/engine/docker-overview/) is used to bundle together, code, data and the software environment into a "container" in such a way that it is easily reused and portable across different systems.
 Using cloud computing resources, these tools can be made accessible to anyone, anywhere in the world.
 However, learning all of these tools individually (let alone combining them together) can be a huge barrier to researchers since they require a lot of time investment to learn and implement properly.

 [BinderHub](https://binderhub.readthedocs.io/en/latest/) is the computational infrastructure that coordinates all of these tools to provide an easy method of creating computing environments for scientific analyses that are reproducible and shareable with anyone, anywhere.
-It rewards reproducible data science and software engineering best practices as it requires a version controlled project with documented software dependencies in order to automatically generate the environment.
+It rewards reproducible data science and software engineering best practices, as it requires a version-controlled project with documented software dependencies in order to automatically generate the environment.

 Turing Research Fellow and lead developer of _The Turing Way_, [Dr Kirstie Whitaker](https://www.turing.ac.uk/people/researchers/kirstie-whitaker), had the following comment on the BinderHub technology.

 > BinderHubs package together really fantastic tools like notebooks, docker, cloud computing resources, coordination engines, along with clear version control to deliver reproducible research at the click of a button.
 >
-> -- Dr Kirstie Whitaker
+> -- [Dr Kirstie Whitaker](https://www.turing.ac.uk/people/researchers/kirstie-whitaker), Turing Research Fellow and lead developer of _The Turing Way_

 ![BinderHub](https://zenodo.org/api/iiif/v2/e4125eaf-b456-4097-85fc-6a2e80482d1c:96c70193-2f9e-442d-8cf8-21485d8864e1:1728_TURI_Book%20sprint_45%20repo2docker_040619_v2_MK.jpg/full/750,/0/default.jpg)